pyjanitor-devs/pyjanitor/mkdocs/index.md

 5. Add a new column.

 Let's import some libraries
-and begin with some sample data for this example :
+and begin with some sample data for this example:

 ```python
 # Libraries